Welcome message…

 Biography

 Bridget McCarthy is a literary agent with the McCormick Literary.
-She also oversees contracts and domestic subrights.
-She is seeking literary and commercial fiction, young adult fiction, narrative nonfiction, memoir, and cookbooks.
-She is a graduate of Fordham University.
+Bridget McCarthy (they/she) is a literary agent and oversees contracts and domestic subrights.
+They are seeking literary and commercial fiction, young adult fiction, narrative nonfiction, memoir, and cookbooks.
+They are a graduate of Fordham University.

 Notes